December 15, 2023

 Wool Socks I Purchased at the Christmas Markets

-When sitting in my closet before the trip wondering what to wear at the European Christmas markets, wool socks did not cross my mind as being extremely important.
-I packed my regular Bobmas socks and two pair of Smartwool socks that I've had forever and called it a day.
+When sitting in my closet before my first trip wondering what to wear at the European Christmas markets, wool socks did not cross my mind as being extremely important.
+I packed my regular cotton Bobmas socks and two pair of Smartwool socks that I've had forever and called it a day.
 Regret.
 When I got to Europe and was outside for more than a few minutes, my feet (particularly toes) were freezing and possibly on the verge of frostbite.
 Luckily, the market is filled with random items, and I purchased two pairs of wool-blend socks.
 They were a life saver.
-Go ahead and buy some wool socks for the Christmas markets if you don’t have some.
-Your toes will thank you.
+The subsequent trip I was not so naive and I brought wool and cashmere socks.
+My toes thanked me, and so will yours.

 Image